allegro/ralph/docs/installation/installation.md

 # Installation guide

-For production, we provide deb packages for Ubuntu 14.04 Trusty and Ubuntu 18.04 Bionic on the AMD64 platform.
-We recommend using the package for Ubuntu 18.04.
+For production, we provide deb packages for Ubuntu 18.04 Bionic on the AMD64 platform.

-The package can be installed inside a Docker container, however at the time of this writing there is no official image yet and running the package in a container requires some tweaks as there is no systemd inside a Docker container (and there shouldn't be).
+The package can be installed inside a Docker container using allegro/ralph and allegro/ralph-static-nginx images.

-It is also possible to use our old package version for Ubuntu 14.04 Trusty distribution on the AMD64 platform.

 ## Ubuntu package - bionic and newer - recommended